joeyverbeke/gradi-prediction/README.md

 - `stems`: keyword stems watched in streaming ASR and LLM predictions
 - `numeric_sensitive_stems` + `numeric_scan_window`: stems that trigger extra digit detection immediately after the match
 - `llm_model_path`, `context_tokens`, `prompt_template`, and sampling knobs for the horizon predictor

+Set `webrtc_vad.enabled` to `false` to fall back to the legacy RMS gate (not recommended except for debugging installs without the `webrtcvad` package).

+DAF remains active while either WebRTC VAD detects sustained speech or Vosk continues to emit new partial transcripts.
+It disengages after `speech_release_ms` of silence (or `daf_max_active_ms`, whichever comes first), which keeps the feedback responsive even in noisy environments.

 ## Running the Pipeline